ROARING FORK RIVER REPORT

 FLOW: 195 cfs below Maroon Creek (Woody Creek Canyon)

 OVERALL RATING: 6 out of 10 though some local anglers would argue that it's rating at least an 8 out of 10.
 If you know the river well and enjoy pocket water fishing, this upper section of river is right up your alley.

-THE SHORT AND SWEET: Bye, bye runoff.
-It's summer time and the fishing and water conditions are much, much improved now.
+THE SHORT AND SWEET: It's summertime and the fishing and water conditions are much, much improved now.
 In general, look for the fish to be stacked up in the softer water eating general attractor patterns.
-Hatches are consisting of predominately caddis, BWOs and midges.
-Stoneflies, PMD and green drake nymphs are also fishing well.
+Hatches are consisting of predominately caddis, PMDs, BWOs and midges.
+Stoneflies, PMD and BWO nymphs are also fishing well.
 And of course, don't count out the San Juan Worm either.
 Look for the fishing to go from 0-100 in no time flat!
 Right now it feels like the calm before the storm, where the locals and fish-bums are taking advantage of the conditions before the crowds of summer roll in in the coming weeks.
 Fish the softer pockets and seams and you'll get em!

 FOOD SOURCES PRESENT: PMDs, Caddis, BWOs, Midges

 Look for nymphing to account for the majority of fish being caught.
-Like elsewhere on the Roaring Fork, it's all about stoneflies and caddis in the fast water and BWOs, midges, and PMD/Drake nymphs in the soft water.
+Like elsewhere on the Roaring Fork, it's all about stoneflies and caddis in the fast water and BWOs, midges, and PMDs in the soft water.
 Essentially, fish the big bugs in the roily pockets and the small bugs in the slower sections.